asangvnit/sysprog-workshop/Memory.md

 ## CPU and Memory

+Caching works on the principle of:

+1. **Temporal locality** - If we accessed some memory recently, then its likely that I will need to access it again in near future
+2. **Spatial locality** - If we accessed some area in memory, its quite likely that *adjacencent* memory locations would be needed again - think about fields in a `struct/class` in C/C++ or elements in an array.

-Typical hierachical memory structure with caching model and sizes is shown below.
-Caching works on the principle of temporal and spatial locality of reference.
-Lower the level, faster the access and closeness to the CPU.
+Another important thing to remember about memory hierarchy is *lower the level, faster the access and closeness to the CPU*.
 Lower level caches are smaller and more expensive. e.g. L1 caches are more expensive than L2 caches.
+Typical hierachical memory structure with cache sizes and model is shown below.

 ```mermaid
 graph TB